 Today we proudly announce that Adam Block will be our key-speaker at CEDIC'17

 As in the years before we tried to get an internationally honored and well known key-speaker for the upcoming conference in 2017.
-We are deeply grateful that our efforts succeeded with our preferred man: Mr. Adam Block from the United States.
+We are deeply grateful that we got a positive answer from our first choice: Mr. Adam Block from the United States.

 We are sure that everyone of you already know Adam Block, maybe from his excellent astrophotography, from his work at the Mt.
 Lemmon SkyCenter or you have read one of the many articles which he has published in the past years.